 Please note all outside areas are on multiple levels with steps and uneven paths.
 All of the outdoor areas available to guests have spectacular views over the surrounding farmland and distant hills.
-The Studio has a small garden backing on to open fields, with a mixed hedge boundary.
-No seating is presently provided here, so guests are encouraged to use the outdoor bistro table under the conservatory canopy at the back of the chapel, just 3 steps up from the Studio garden.
+The Studio has a small herb garden backing on to open fields, with a mixed hedge boundary.
+No seating is presently provided here, so guests are encouraged to use the table and chairs under the conservatory canopy at the back of the chapel, just 3 steps up from the Studio garden.

 The chapel has a larger garden area which our guests are free to use at their own risk.
 It features several benches, a bench swing, and a firepit is available.
 Be aware that it has meandering gravel paths on several levels and some uneven paved areas with seating.
-A small bench overlooks a wildlife pond.
-The pond is crossed by a wooden bridge that is not structurally sound, and must not be used under any circumstances.
+A couple of small benches overlook our wildlife pond.
+The pond is crossed by a wooden bridge that has no handrail, you cross this at your own peril!

-There is a rough "utility" area of the garden, beyond the Studio entrance, which guests should not enter, for it is a favoured stopping spot for our little dog!
+There is a rough "utility" area of the garden, beyond the Studio entrance, which guests are strongly advised they should not enter, for it is a favoured stopping spot for our little dog!